kjam/wswp/README.md

 ### Corrections?

 If you find any issues in these code examples, feel free to submit an Issue or Pull Request.
-We appreciate your input!
+I appreciate your input!

+### First edition repository

+If you are looking for the first edition's repository, you can find it here: [Web Scraping with Python, First Edition](https://bitbucket.org/wswp/)

 ### Questions?